4240Benny/WMBus-Smartmeter/README.md

 scripts, or anything else that can poll JSON.

-Many European electricity meters (e.g. those rolled out by Austrian grid operators) broadcast an encrypted wM-Bus telegram every few seconds containing total energy import/export and current power.
+Many European electricity meters (e.g. those rolled out by Austrian grid operators - e.g. Linz Netz) broadcast an encrypted wM-Bus telegram every few seconds containing total energy import/export and current power.
 With the AES key — which you can request from your grid operator — this service turns a Raspberry Pi and a ~3 € radio module into a local, cloud-free meter reader.